yqboots/platform-web/README.md

-# Fuse - Angular
+# YQBoots - Angular

 Material Design Admin Template with Angular 8 and Angular Material

 ## The Community

-Share your ideas, discuss Fuse and help each other.
+Share your ideas, discuss YQBoots and help each other.

-[Click here](http://fusetheme.com/community) to see our Community page.
+[Click here](http://yqtheme.com/community) to see our Community page.

 ## Development server